opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Animation
 ~~~~~~~~~
-The particle animation follows the source node content, but you can decide how that content is used, especially in case the Particles effect is longer than the Texture columns content.
+The particle animation follows the source node content, but you can decide how that content is used, especially in case the Particles effect is longer than the Texture columns/layers content.
 The following options are available:

 - **Hold Frame** randomly assigns a frame from the Texture node content to each generated particle; that frame is kept throughout the life of the particle.